smartcar/python-sdk/README.md

 ### `exchange_code(code)`

-Exchange an authentication code for an access dictionary
+Exchange an authorization code for an access dictionary

 #### Arguments
 | Parameter       | Type | Description   |